-Segregated routes and quiet streets for cycling and scooting is critical both in the context of declining PT under the pragmatic, and in the context of reduced car ownership in the bold (esp in car oriented urban environments).
+Segregated routes and quiet streets for cycling and scooting is critical both in the context of declining PT under the "Within Local Control", and in the context of reduced car ownership in the bold (esp in car oriented urban environments).
 Policies to help people with limited space store vehicles securely are also no-regrets.